Website-Icon DED9

 14. How to manage the Null exception

-Null pointer exceptions are quite common in Java.
+Null pointer exceptions are pretty standard in Java.
 This exception occurs when we want to call a method by referencing the Null object.
 For example, the,

 int noOfStudents = school.listStudents (). count;

-If you received a NullPointerException in the example above, then either school or listStudents () is null.
-It is a good idea to check Null options as soon as possible to remove them.
+If you received a NullPointerException in the example above, then school or listStudents () is null.
+It is a good idea to check the Null options as soon as possible to remove them.

 private int getListOfStudents (File [] files) {